Miss Major Griffin-Gracy

 Our mutual aid funds are specifically intended to benefit those who self identify as transgender or gender nonconforming.
 We do not ask for "proof" of your identity or transness, if you feel that this is a community you are a part of we encourage you to apply.
 If you are not trans or gender nonconforming, please refrain from submitting an application and look elsewhere at other resources that are not put aside for marginalized groups.

 We know that online applications may be more accessible for some and we may be able to make case by case accommodations, but our applications are going to be primarily collected in person this year so we can connect with the community and prevent spam submissions.
+If you will not be able to attend an in person event and need accommodations, please email us at contact@thi-stl.org so we can get you set up with a virtual meeting during the last week of February where will complete your application together.

 We don't have a hard limit, it will depend on a few factors such as: how much money we end up having available, how many folks apply, and how much assistance each of those applicants asks for.
 We aim to help as many as we can with the limited funds we have available.

 Yes!
-All applicants who would like to be considered for our 2026 mutual aid assistance are encouraged to apply when that time comes.
+All applicants who would like to be considered for our 2027 mutual aid assistance are encouraged to apply when that time comes.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.